ansible-middleware/instruqt/tracks/a4mw-eap-sso/03-a4mw-eap-sso-configuration/assignment.md

 Before you start with tasks below, switch to the **editor** tab in the top menu.
 You can always switch back and forth between the **Automation controller** and **editor** tabs in case you want to compare the configuration from the two different prespectives.

+**Note**: in the editor source pages, sometimes the code linter may underline some code in red, and show the error: `the role '<namespace.collection.role>' was not found in <a.list.of.paths> ansible-lintsyntax-check[specific]`.
+It seems the linter is confused by the fact collections are not installed in the control machine, but in the Ansible controller service.
+Those errors can be completely ignored.

 ☑️ Task 1 - Load the repository directory in the editor
 ===